Best Credit Union Personal Loans in 2026

 You must meet at least one of the following criteria to join First Tech:

-• Belonging to the Computer History Museum or the Financial Fitness Association (First Tech may pay your dues for the first year)
+• Become a member of the Computer History Museum or Financial Fitness Association (First Tech may pay for your first year of membership, and you don’t have to maintain membership to keep your First Tech account)

 • Active duty and retired military can get a 0.25% APR discount